awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-automatic-provisioning.md

 This tutorial uses an environment file to set the environment variables that will be passed to the AWS IoT Greengrass Core software installer inside the Docker container\.
 You can also use [the `-e` or `--env` argument](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) in your `docker run` command to set environment variables in the Docker container or you can set the variables in [an `environment` block](https://docs.docker.com/compose/compose-file/compose-file-v3/#environment) in the `docker-compose.yml` file\.

-1. Use a text editor to create an environment file named `.env` in the folder that contains your Docker image\.
+1. Use a text editor to create an environment file named `.env`\.

    For example, on a Linux\-based system, you can run the following command to use GNU nano to create the `.env` in the current directory\.